keweishang/tech-resources/tls-ssl.md

 This command will generate the KeyStore with name keystore.pkcs12, you can use the KeyStore for configuring you server.

 # Use JDK's keytool to generate an auto-signed certificate
+`keytool -genkey -keyalg RSA -alias tomcat -keystore selfsigned.jks -validity <days> -keysize 2048`
+- Enter a password for the keystore
+- When prompted for a first name and the last name, enter the domain name of the server.
+For example, myserver or myserver.mycompany.com
+- When prompted with "Enter key" password for <tomcat>, press Enter to use the same password as the keystore password
+- Run this command to verify the contents of the keystore. `keytool -list -v -keystore selfsigned.jks`
+- When prompted, enter the keystore password.

+# Use OpenSSL to check certificate information

+## Check a certificate in pem format
+`openssl x509 -in server.pem -text`

+## Check a certificate in crt format
+`openssl x509 -in server.crt -text`

+## Check a certificate in pkcs12 format (.pfx or .p12 or .pkcs12)
+`openssl pkcs12 -info -in keyStore.p12`

+# Use Java's keytool to check certificate information

+## Check a certificate in pem format
+`keytool -printcert -file server.pem`

+## Check a certificate (in a keystore) in jks format
+`keytool -list -v -keystore selfsigned.jks` (When prompted, enter the keystore password)